word-sys/puls/README.md

 For full functionality, the default mode of PULS relies on external services.
 These are not required for Safe Mode.

 *   **Docker/Podman:** The Docker daemon must be running and accessible for container monitoring to function.
 *   **NVIDIA GPU Support:** The official NVIDIA drivers must be installed, providing the `libnvidia-ml.so` library.
-If not found, the GPU sections will show "N/A".
+If not found, the GPU sections will correctly show "N/A".

 ---